jeffdapaz/VisualChatGPTStudio/README.md

 - If you find any bugs or unexpected behavior, please leave a comment so I can provide a fix.

 ## Release Notes

+### 2.0.0

+- Completation models removed.
+Now all requests will be made through Chat Models.
+- Adjusted the parameters of the Options for Azure due to no longer needing two resources.
+- Some minor refactors and fixes.

 ### 1.13.0